-Cultivate Africa’s Future (CultiAF) is a three-year, CA$15 million fund supporting research to improve long-term food security in East and Southern Africa.
+Cultivate Africa’s Future (CultiAF) is a four-year, CA$15 million research partnership running from 2013 to 2017, to support research for improved long-term food security in sub-Saharan Africa.
 It is a joint programme between Canada’s International Development Research Centre (IDRC) and the Australian Centre for International Agricultural Research (ACIAR).

 In 2014, WRENmedia was contracted to provide wide-ranging consultation and support to CultiAF’s communication activities.
 In particular, we have been working closely with the eight research projects.
 This approach recognises that good communication is essential, not just for creating awareness about a project, but for helping it to achieve its overall goals and objectives, including real changes in the lives of the communities involved.

 Our inputs have included:

 - communications training for project team members (senior research and communication staff);

 - production of publicity materials for the CultiAF programme (including a programme brochure and one-page project summary documents);

 - editing of internal communications materials (six-month project updates, gender outcome stories and end of project briefs);